furic/board-game-slack-reminder/docs/blog.md

   "emoji": "🌾",  // This caused issues with Slack's API }

-// After: Using Slack emoji names
+// After: Using Slack emoji names with Unicode reference {
-{
   "name": "Catan",
-  "emoji": "rice",  // This works correctly with Slack reactions }
+  "emoji": "rice",        // This works correctly with Slack reactions "emojiUnicode": "🌾",   // Kept for reference
+}
 ```